OffLectra/rsschool-cv-2/cv.md

 ## Contacts:
 **discord:** Lectra#1823
 **telegram:** https://t.me/lectrara

 ## Target:
 I want to be a great frontend-developer.
+I like coding and get new knowledge.

 ## Skills: